 5. Repetition is your friend.
 Participants needs repetition in their classes in order to learn and integrate.
 Repetition allows you to chart your participants’ progress.
 Repetition prevents you from getting burned out because you’re spending so much time creating new classes.

-6. When using a theme, find the happy-medium.
+6. When using yoga class themes, find the happy-medium.
 There’s no need to mention the theme a hundred times, but only mentioning it during the opening and ending is a sure way for your participants to forget there was even a theme involved.

 7. I read a tip about not bringing personal stories into your class to supplement the message or theme because the class isn’t about the teacher.
 While I believe teacher ego has no place in a yoga class, personal stories (when done appropriately) enrich the message, build connections, and make you relatable and approachable.